little3snake/subscription-tracker/README.md

 ## Overview

-**Subscription Tracker** is a REST API for managing subscriptions and analyzing recurring expenses.
+**Subscription Tracker** is a REST API for managing user subscriptions and calculating recurring expenses.

-The project allows users to:
+It allows clients to:

-- store subscriptions
-- manage subscription lifecycle
+ - manage subscription lifecycle (create, update, deactivate)
+ - track upcoming payments based on billing periods
-- calculate monthly recurring costs
+ - calculate aggregated monthly costs

-- see upcoming payments
-- validate request data
-- receive structured error responses
+The project focuses on backend design, including domain modeling, business logic for recurring payments, and clean architecture.